GioFr/Giorgi-Gelovani/README.md

 # Portfolio

-On this page you can find some of the projects I've been working on.
-Projects are all related to Data Science, Machine Learning and different AI topics.
+On this page I demosntrate some of the projects I have been working on.
+All the projects are related to Data Science, Machine Learning and different AI topics.

 ---
 ## Image Denoising using Convolutional Autoencoders